 - Collaborations in research supported by formal bilateral agreements for research cooperation between many participating universities

 - A shared research agenda: ‘Praxis development throughout the teaching career’

 - Theoretical studies of praxis and praxis development as they are understood in different intellectual, theoretical and cultural traditions

 - Empirical studies informed by and informing the theoretical studies in areas including

-- Teachers’ professional learning and development
+- Teachers’ professional learning and development throughout the career

 - Education for all and inclusive education

 The PEP Research Questions

 An overarching project for the PEP Research Network

 Participants in the 2019 Lübeck, Germany, meeting of the PEP International Research Network agreed that a new overarching project would inform the work of the network: